<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=767728527273058&amp;ev=PageView&amp;noscript=1">

 As the nation’s cyber defense agency, CISA stands ready to help organizations prepare for, respond to, and mitigate the impact of cyberattacks.
 CISA’s Shields Up campaign webpage provides recommendations, products, and resources to increase organizational vigilance and keep stakeholders informed about cybersecurity threats and destructive exploits against critical infrastructure.

-Every organization—large and small—should adopt a heightened posture when it comes to cybersecurity and protect their most critical assets against disruptive cyber incidents.
+Every organization—large and small—should adopt a heightened posture when it comes to cybersecurity and protect its most critical assets against disruptive cyber incidents.
 CISA also encourages our stakeholders to voluntarily share information about cyber-related events that could help mitigate current or emerging cybersecurity threats to critical infrastructure.

 Verizon Data Breach Investigations Report (DBIR)